grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/05 Running distributed tests.md

 Sadly nothing works perfectly all the time, so knowing where you can go for help is important.

-Be sure to search the [k6-operator category in the community forum](https://community.k6.io/c/k6-operator). k6 has a growing and helpful community of engineers working with k6-operator, so there's a good chance your issue has already been discussed and resolved.
+Be sure to search the [k6-operator category in the community forum](https://community.k6.io/c/k6-operator). k6 has a growing and helpful community of engineers working with k6-operator, so there's a good chance your issue has already been discussed and overcome.
 It's also in these forums where you'll be able to get help from members of the k6 development team.

 ## See also